 PhD Student, Computer Science

 Hello, and welcome to my webpage.
 I am a PhD student at the Laboratory for Networked Existence (NetXT) at Arizona State University, under the supervision of Dr. Arunabha Sen. Prior to joining ASU, I completed my Bachelor's and Master's degrees in Computer Science, from St. Xavier's College, Kolkata, India.
-I am an avid sports fan, with soccer and basketball being my favorite sports.
+I am an avid sports fan, with football (soccer to few, ugh) and basketball being my favorite sports.
 I love traveling, photography and music.
 Check out the countries I have visited in the map below (just getting started).
 You can create a map of your own here.
 Also, check out a few of my clicks on my Instagram account (link below).

 PhD in Computer Science